Skip to content

 implementation 'com.cloudcare.ft.mobile.sdk.tracker.agent:ft-sdk:[latest_version]'

-//Dependency for capturing native layer crash information, must be used with ft-sdk and cannot be used alone
+//Dependency for capturing native layer crash information, must be used with ft-sdk, cannot be used alone

 implementation 'com.cloudcare.ft.mobile.sdk.tracker.agent:ft-native:[latest_version]'